What affects cost planning for moves in Bradford

 A compact flat with a bay directly outside and a short, level carry lets the crew maintain continuous loading.
 Minimal handling delays keep the schedule brief, containing labour cost.

-Volume is moderate, but stairs and narrow doorways require careful manoeuvring and staging.
-The slower flow per item extends on-site hours more than the short driving distance, increasing total cost.
+The volume is moderate, but stairs and narrow doorways require slower manoeuvring and more staging.
+That extends on-site hours far more than the short drive across town.

-A family house load on a tight residential street, scheduled near school-run traffic, plus an extra collection stop.
-Restricted access and peak-time routing create pauses and re-parking, extending labour time and total cost.
+A family-house load on a tight residential street, scheduled near school-run traffic, plus an extra collection stop.
+Restricted access and peak-time routing create pauses and repositioning, extending labour time and total cost.
+Part of that broader picture comes from how route planning affects Bradford moves.